 The zen of piano

 Imagine a pianist playing the piano.
-Each time she strikes a key with a certain finger, that finger must be tensed but the others must be relaxed so the wrong key isn’t struck at the same time.
-So, the skill of relaxation is inseparable from her skill as a pianist.
+Each time she strikes a key with a certain finger, the other fingers must be relaxed so the wrong key isn’t struck at the same time.
+So, the skill of relaxation is an essential component of playing.
 If you want to get a little zen about it, you could say that the non-doing is just as important as the doing.

 The pianist's skill is an example of differentiated movement – the ability to move one segment of the body while keeping a nearby segment still.
 Belly dancers have excellent differentiated movement - they can isolate small movements in their torso and hips while keeping other areas still or even moving them in the opposite direction.
 By contrast, most Americans, especially white male Americans, tend to move their hips and low back as one big block.
 This generally leads to poor performance in dancing, and is partly caused by insufficient skill in relaxation.

 Quick and accurate relaxation is also essential to good sports performance.
 Take the example of a sprinter.
 Elite sprinters have an unusual ability to maximally contract their muscles very quickly.
 But research shows that they are even more unusual in their ability to quickly relax their muscles.
 Why is the skill of relaxation important to sprinting?
 The simple reason is that any muscle that contracts to push a sprinter forward will in the next phase of the gait cycle be asked to lengthen.
 If the muscle is slow to lengthen, it essentially put the brakes on forward movement.
 Here's a quote from famous sprint coach Charlie Francis: